earthstar-project/earthstar-pub/README.md

 # Earthstar Pub

+> Note: we are probably renaming places where workspaces are stored from "storages" to "pockets".
+Pubs will be renamed to "cloud pocket servers".

 Hosts and syncs [Earthstar](https://github.com/cinnamon-bun/earthstar) workspaces over HTTP.
 One pub server can hold multiple Earthstar workspaces.

 Data is stored in an SQLite file.
 You can also just keep data in memory if you don't have a persistent filesystem on your server, but it will be lost when the server restarts... and then sync'd again from the clients. :)